-The latest 2012 edition of the award-winning espresso machine (formely under the Presso label) has been equipped with new metal pieces, promising 35% more strength.
-In addition, the base of the espresso machine has been equipped with anti-slip rubber, the synthetics milk foamer is now made of stainless steel and the cardboard packaging has been replaced by a high-quality, reusable metal tin.
+The latest edition of the award-winning Espresso machine (formerly under the Presso label), released in 2012, has been equipped with new metal pieces, promising 35% more strength.
+In addition, the base of the Espresso machine has been equipped with anti-slip rubber feet, the plastic milk foamer is now made of stainless steel and the cardboard packaging has been replaced by a high-quality, reusable metal tin.

-The ROK espresso machine is a manually operated machine.
-A wonderful espresso, comparable to the one of your favourite café, ready in an instant.
-The ROK espresso machine is made of polished aluminium and is completed with a small plastic cylinder, into which the hot water is poured.
+The ROK Espresso machine is a manually operated machine.
+Thanks to the energy-efficient and gentle mechanism, you can make high-quality, tasty espresso in an instant - just like in your favourite café.
+The ROK Espresso machine is made of polished aluminium and is complemented with a small plastic cylinder, into which the hot water is poured.

-To get the perfect espresso, two things are essential: the internal pressure and the right temperature of the water.
+To get the perfect espresso, two things are essential: the internal pressure and the right water temperature.
 The water shouldn’t boil, but should be cooled to 90°C. Conventional espresso machines produce too low a pressure and use boiling water: things that often give the espresso a bitter taste.
-The ROK espresso machine however, is independent from the heat source: the water is boiled separately in a kettle and put aside briefly before use.
-The pressure can be regulated via the two levers on either side.
+The ROK Espresso machine, however, works independently of a heat source: The water is boiled separately in the kettle and set aside for a moment before usage.

 You can adjust the pressure yourself using the two levers on the side.
 How the ROK Espresso machine works: first of all, put an espresso cup under the machine and turn the kettle on.
 Put an espresso powder of your choice in the provided container and put it in the machine.